bezabu/bb-treasure-hunter/README.md

   - Test: Begin the game, find 2 of the 3 treasures and move as far away from the remaining treasure as possible to verify the hint message is correct at long distances.
     - Result: Beyond a certain distance to the treasure, the hint message will display the text "Absolute zero" (about 28 cells).

-- Check the treasures found indicator is working correctly
+- Check the treasures found indicator is working correctly.
   - Test: Begin the game, find and dig up a treasure.
 Observe the outcome.
     - Result: A crown image appears in the correct position after the first treasure is found.
 The second crown image appears after the second treasure is found.
 The third crown image appears after the third treasure is found.
 Due to the way in which elements are styled, it is only possible to see the third crown on smaller screen sizes, but by this point the win modal is visible to inform the player that they have found the third treasure.

-- Check features and treasure locations are randomly generated
+- Check features and treasure locations are randomly generated.
   - Test: Restart the game several times, observing the distribution of the trees, rocks and elevation, and check the treasure locations in the console log.
     - Result: The trees, rocks, elevation and treasure distribution are different every time.

-- Check that the timer works correctly and the log of holes dug is correct
+- Check that the timer works correctly and the log of holes dug is correct.
   - Test: Use a stopwatch to time how long a game takes and make a note of how many holes are dug over the course of the game.
 Compare to the win modal message.
     - Result: The timer and hole counter are accurate.

 ## Validator Testing

-- No errors were returned when passing through the [W3C HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbezabu.github.io%2Fbb-treasure-hunter%2Findex.html)
+- No errors were returned when passing through the [W3C HTML Validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fbezabu.github.io%2Fbb-treasure-hunter%2Findex.html).
-- No errors were returned when passing through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fbezabu.github.io%2Fbb-treasure-hunter%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+- No errors were returned when passing through the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fbezabu.github.io%2Fbb-treasure-hunter%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en).
-- No errors were found when passing through the [JSHint Code Analysis Tool](https://jshint.com/)
+- No errors were found when passing through the [JSHint Code Analysis Tool](https://jshint.com/).
-- No errors or alerts were returned when passing through the [WAVE Web Accessibility Evaluation tool](https://wave.webaim.org/report#/https://bezabu.github.io/bb-treasure-hunter/index.html)
+- No errors or alerts were returned when passing through the [WAVE Web Accessibility Evaluation tool](https://wave.webaim.org/report#/https://bezabu.github.io/bb-treasure-hunter/index.html).

 ## Unfixed Bugs